 The Well House, a concrete block building rectangular in plan, was constructed circa 1990 and has a galvanized sheet metal roof.
-Although the building is a non-contributing resource, the well itself is a significant component of the property's historic landscape and function.
+Although the building is a non-contributing resource, the well itself is a significant component of the district's historic landscape and function.
 A circa 1945 water pump is located just outside the well house near the road.
-Proposals to replace the pump date to 1945, and it is known that the experiment station drilled an 80-foot well on the property in 1951 for water for domestic use and irrigation studies, and drilled an additional 225-foot irrigation well in 1956.
-XIII
+Proposals to replace the pump date to 1945, and it is known that the experiment station drilled an